Interior Secretary Ryan Zinke to depart Trump administration

 As incoming chairman of the House Natural Resources Committee, Rep. Raul Griljalva, D-Ariz., already promised that he planned to force Zinke to testify before the committee over a profitable land deal between his family and Halliburton chairman David Lesar in the secretary's hometown of Whitefish, Montana.

-The concern was over conflict of interest between Zinke's position and the Halliburton corporation.
-Zinke's departure would appear to limit the need for the investigation.
+The concern was over a conflict of interest between Zinke's position and the Halliburton corporation, which could benefit from the Interior Department's decisions on energy production.

 In a USA Today op-ed published Nov.
 30, Griljalva called for Zinke to resign immediately, citing some 17 investigations into the secretary and his department.
 The land deal in Whitefish was recently referred to the Justice Department.